platyblog/platyblog.github.io/content/post/streamless.md

   Qed.
 ```

 Quite fun how such a simple statement can reveal itself to be quite subtle!
-Once again, congratulation to David for finding this proof.
+Once again, congratulations to David for finding this proof.
 I did not check it against the one from the paper but would imagine them to match.

 [^1]:[Constructively finite?](http://assert-false.net/arnaud/papers/Constructively%20Finite.pdf)